 Inspired by his trip to SXSW and the fact that other street cliques throughout Houston that he was associated/familiar with such as FDAB (founded by late rapper T.O.Y, a childhood friend and Crip associate of Maxo) and MashMode (which has now resulted in the buzzing careers of Houston rap duo, The Sauce Twinz) were transitioning into music as a form of expression and hustle led to Him and his younger cousin Lyndon (rap moniker Lyndo C), making their jump into music.
 Their early attempt at rapping were met with a surprising amount of local support, way more than Maxo had ever expected.
 Their songs and video spread quickly through social media boosting Maxo’s status locally when he was already consider a “Facebook/Twitter Famous” local celebrity amongst the younger crowds.
 Maxo’s ability to play the social network game was a key part in his success in music, he considers himself a social media savant of sorts, using it interact with fans, build his legend, and taunt law enforcement (with screengrabs of his twitter account and his clique/gang members’ feeds being featured in primetime news and police reports multiple times, he states “I know they watching my shit, but fuck em”).

-Now, front and center is Maxo Kream’s third project, The Persona Tape.
+In 2016 Maxo Kream released his third project, The Persona Tape.
 Featuring appearances from fellow Houston rapper Paul Wall and Atlanta rappers Playboi Carti, Key!, and Rich the Kid, the tape finds Maxo Kream exploring the intricacies of his public profile and how he is perceived.
 The Persona Tape follows recent co-signs by Wiley and Skepta, as well as his acclaimed 2015 project #Maxo187, which debuted via Noisey and was labeled by Pitchfork as “a sinister and visceral portrait of Houston street life.”
 Maxo Kream’s distinct sound and persona have earned him praise by Passion of the Weiss as “Houston’s Savior.”
 With big name features and outstanding production, Maxo intends to show that he can compete with any emcee in the game.

 Maxo Kream Recruits Trippie Redd & 03 Greedo For Punken, His Most Personal Project Yet